Hyptec GT

-The Hyptec GT (广汽昊铂GT (Guǎngqì Hàobó GT)) or previously Hyper GT is an electric mid-size sedan produced by Chinese automobile manufacturer GAC Aion and sold under its premium electric vehicle brand Hyptec.
+The Hyptec GT (广汽昊铂GT (Guǎngqì Hàobó GT)) or previously Hyper GT is a battery electric mid-size sedan produced by Chinese automobile manufacturer GAC Aion and sold under its premium electric vehicle brand Hyptec.
 When the Hyptec GT production starts, it will be the second vehicle of the Hyptec series after the Hyptec SSR sports car.

 In August 2024, GAC Aion announced the renaming of the Hyper brand's English name to Hyptec.

 Overview

 The Hyptec GT was revealed on 30 December 2022 at Auto Guangzhou.
 It is planned to begin production and go on sale in October 2023.